 Your essay should follow this five-paragraph format.

-Lead with your best argument and describe it in detail.
+Start with your strongest reason and explain it in detail.

-Practice making your pro/con tables and outlines with a few of the practice essay prompts.
-No need to write an entire essay at the moment - just practice making a few outlines for now.
+Practice making pro/con tables and outlines with a few of the practice essay prompts.
+You don’t need to write full essays yet - just practice building a few outlines.

-The real prompts will often be more specific than a simple state your opinion.
-The prompt may ask something like, Imagine if you have never played soccer.
+On the real test, prompts are often more specific than a simple “state your opinion.”
+For example, a prompt might add a condition like: Imagine you have never played soccer.
 How might that shape your position?
-In that case, you might further discuss why finding a group of people to play, or having the equipment might be especially difficult.
+In that case, you could discuss why finding a group to play with or getting equipment might be especially difficult for a beginner.

 Here’s an example of an issue essay that received a 6.0 score from ETS.